ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/_index.md

 The service mesh layer separates the Amplify Central public cloud control plane from your on-premise environments, while it allows the transaction data to stay in the local private cloud.
 This way, you can manage your microservices and APIs (both internal and external) locally.

-## Axway Istio agents
+## Amplify Istio Agents

-Axway Istio agents provide the secure connection between your hybrid environments and the Amplify Central public cloud.
+Amplify Istio Agents provide the secure connection between your hybrid environments and the Amplify Central public cloud.
 The Istio agents run in the service mesh in your hybrid environment and enables you to manage your microservices from Amplify Central.

 ### Discovery Agent